 You Can Fix a Faulty Plugin

 In this example, you’ll see that the error stems from a plugin not loading properly.
-The dashboard shows an error message describing the problem, and provides you a link to fix it.
+The dashboard shows an error message describing the problem and provides you with a link to fix it.

-Once you click the provided link, you’re redirected to a new screen which reveals the problem plugin, along with lines of code detailing the specific issues that were encountered.
+Once you click the provided link, you’re redirected to a new screen that reveals the problem plugin, along with lines of code detailing the specific issues that were encountered.
 With this example, you have two choices.
 Deactivate the plugin, or resume using it.
-Obviously the safe choice is to deactivate the plugin.
+Obviously, the safe choice is to deactivate the plugin.
 You’ll then troubleshoot what happened, and take steps to fix it.

 Troubleshoot Theme Issues

 This example gives us a critical error with more specific details as to what caused the error.
-Basically, we deleted a semicolon in our theme’s functions.php file in order to trigger recovery mode.
+We deleted a semicolon in our theme’s functions.php file to trigger recovery mode.